MG Motor: Indonesia

+Philippines

+MG operated in the Philippine market in 2015 until 2018 under Morris Garages Philippines.
+From October 2018 to July 2023, The Covenant Car Company, Inc. (TCCCI) was the distributor and importer of MG brand vehicles, with a network of 42 dealerships nationwide.
+On 1 August 2023, SAIC Motor Philippines, Inc. (SMP), a subsidiary of SAIC became the new distributor and importer of MG products and services, with a total of 44 MG-branded dealerships across the country.

+Singapore

+In Singapore, Eurokars Group was appointed the official distributor of MG cars in October 2019 and launched two models, the electric MG ZS EV and the MG HS SUV, at the 2020 Singapore Motorshow.

 Motorsport

 In January 2012, MG Motor announced that it would enter the 2012 British Touring Car Championship through the newly established MG KX Momentum Racing team.
 In its debut season the team ran two MG6s driven by Jason Plato and Andy Neate.
 Plato ended the season in third place, with the car yet to find its feet in wet conditions.

-The team returned in 2013 with Sam Tordoff driving, who performed well in his debut year having joined through the KX Academy scheme.
+The team returned in 2013, with Sam Tordoff driving, who performed well in his debut year having joined through the KX Academy scheme.
 Plato once again came third, with Tordoff sixth.

 In 2014, MG won the Manufacturer's Championship to break Honda's four-year reign.
 After just three years of competition, the MG6 GT sealed the title by 95 points at the season finale at Brands Hatch.

 Drivers Plato and Tordoff racked up seven wins and 20 podiums in the 30-race calendar.
 Plato finished the Driver's Championship in second place, behind Colin Turkington, while Tordoff finished seventh.
 The 2014 season also saw a third MG6 GT on the grid, driven by Marc Hynes and also maintained by Triple Eight but in a new livery which did not resemble the other two MG cars.
 Hynes finished his debut season in 18th.

-For the 2015 campaign MG fought to regain the Manufacturers / Constructors title with a new driver lineup.
+For the 2015 campaign, MG fought to regain the Manufacturers / Constructors title with a new driver lineup.
 2013 Champion Andrew Jordan and young gun Jack Goff paired up in the MG6 to fight against Honda, BMW and Infiniti for the title.
 MG finished second in the Manufacturers / Constructors title challenge, with Andrew and Jack in fifth and ninth position, respectively, in the drivers' standings.